-Do not include losses or other unusual or nonrecurring items in Part E. (Special items including gains and losses should be reported in Part B.) Operation and maintenance of plant, depreciation, and interest expenses are to be distributed among the other functional expense categories.
+Do not include losses or other unusual or nonrecurring items in Part E. Operation and maintenance of plant, depreciation, and interest expenses are to be distributed among the other functional expense categories.

 Refer to these specific instructions for more information about reporting expenses.